Faylixe/wage/chapters/00 - Introduction.md

 this target is at the same time small enough to suceed in achieving it, and big enough to walk through many skills.

+Sources and documentation can be found on the official repository : https://github.com/Faylixe/yage.

 ## Audience

 This books is a perfect match for intermediate software engineer whom want to assess themselves, as well